One Pot Philly Cheesesteak Pasta Made with Ground Beef

 - Prepare the ingredients: rinse, dry and chop 3/4 cup Onions, peppers (3/4 cup Red Bell Pepper, 3/4 cup Green Bell Pepper), and 12 ounces Mushrooms.

-- Heat olive oil in a skillet over medium-high heat.
+- Heat olive oil in a heavy 10 to 12 inch skillet over medium-high heat.
 Once the skillet is hot, add the bell peppers and mushrooms: cook until they start to soften and remove from heat and set aside.

 - Add 1 pound Ground Beef; to the same skillet and cook for a few minutes.
 Add the onions and continue to cook over medium heat until the beef is almost cooked through and the onions begin to soften.